maren7/NBXplorer/docs/API.md

 ## <a name="wallet"></a>Generate a wallet

-NBXplorer will generate and save a mnemonic and create a derivationScheme.
+NRXplorer will generate and save a mnemonic and create a derivationScheme.

 HTTP POST v1/cryptos/{cryptoCode}/derivations